 A toilet with a leak can cause a loss of about 200 gallons of water daily.
 Make sure all leaks (no matter how big or small) are repaired quickly.

 Many silent leaks allow water and your money to go down the drain.
-To help detect unseen leaks go to Read Your Meter.
+To help detect unseen leaks, you can read your water meter before and after a one-hour period when no water is being used.
 Studies have shown homes can waste more than 10% due leaking, which costs both you and the environment.

 - Sprinkler head (high-efficiency): $4

 4. Plant the right plants with proper landscape design & irrigation.